 Writing is only half the job of writing.

 The writing process begins even before you put pen to paper, when you think about your topic.
 And, once you finish actually writing, the process continues.
-What you have written is not the finished essay, but a first draft, and you must go over many times to improve it -- a second draft, a third draft, and so on until you have as many as necessary to do the job right.
+What you have written is not the finished essay, but a first draft, and you must go over many times to improve it--a second draft, a third draft, and so on until you have as many as necessary to do the job right.
 Your final draft, edited and proofread, is your essay, ready for your reader's eyes.

 Tip: Revision should come before proofreading: why polish what you might be changing anyway?

-- Leave some time -- an hour, a day, several days -- between writing and revising.
+- Leave some time--an hour, a day, several day--between writing and revising.
 You need some distance to switch from writer to editor, some distance between your initial vision and your re-vision.

 - Double-check your writing assignment to be sure you haven't gone off course.
-It's alright if you've shifted from your original plan, if you know why and are happier with this direction.
+It is all right if you've shifted from your original plan, if you know why and are happier with this direction.
 Make sure that you are actually following your mentor's assignment.

 - Get to know what your particular quirks are as a writer.
 Do you give examples without explaining them, or forget links between paragraphs?
 Leave time for an extra rereading to look for any weak points.

 - Get someone else into the act.
 Have others read your draft, or read it to them.
-Invite questions and ask questions yourself, to see if your points are clear and well developed.
-Remember, though, that some well-meaning readers can be too easy -- or too hard -- on a piece of writing, especially one by someone close.
+Invite questions and ask questions yourself, to see if your points are clear and well-developed.
+Remember, though, that some well-meaning readers can be too easy (or too hard) on a piece of writing.